Houston Emergency Room Errors Lawyer

 - Procedure Errors: Improper or careless procedures like suturing, intubation, or inserting IVs or central lines can lead to severe injury or blood loss.

 Careful investigation by a Houston medical malpractice attorney can determine if medical negligence or malpractice occurred.
 These cases can be challenging and involve both legal and medical expertise.
-Because Texas has strict time limits on malpractice lawsuits, and it can take some time to review medical records, do not delay in contacting a lawyer as soon as possible.
+Because Texas has strict time limits on malpractice lawsuits, and it can take some time to review medical records, do not delay in contacting an experienced lawyer as soon as possible.

 Are Emergency Room Errors Medical Malpractice?